decidim/decidim/decidim-collaborative_texts/README.md

 # decidim-collaborative_texts

-The Decidim::CollaborativeTexts is a component that allows users to collaboratively create and amend texts through the use of suggestions and comments.
+The Collaborative Texts is a component that allows users to collaboratively create and amend texts through the use of suggestions and comments.

 > **WARNING**
 > This module is under development and is not ready for usage yet.